r8/vagrant-lamp/README.md

 directory.
 A docroot will be created automatically in the `public` folder, or you may specify a docroot explicitly by adding a docroot key in the json file.

+### MySQL

+The guests local 3306 port is available on the host at port 33066.
+It is also available on every domain.
+Logging in can be done with username=root, password=vagrant.

 ### phpMyAdmin

 phpMyAdmin is available on every domain.
 For example: